-If you use the endpoint, you cannot specify server locations.
+If you use the tunnel, you cannot specify server locations.
 In this case, LoadNinja uses the default location: US East (N. Virginia).

 Go to the scenario creation form.

 On the Load Configuration panel, select the Display load generator IPs before starting the test check box.

 You will see the IP addresses of all the load generating instances before the test run starts.
 Modify your firewall rules and supply the tested web application with an external IP address to allow virtual users to interact with your app, or contact your network administrator for assistance.

 To learn more, send an email to firstname.lastname@example.org or call us at +1 617-684-1747.

 To be able to record and run load tests, whitelist the IPs specified on the Settings > Dedicated IP tab.